Please wait a moment while we retrieve our low rates

 Use this refinance calculator to calculate estimated monthly mortgage payments and rate options.Use this refinance calculator to calculate estimated monthly

 mortgage payments and rate options.Use this refinance calculator to

 calculate estimated monthly

 mortgage payments and rate options.

 A Fixed-rate mortgage is a home loan with a fixed interest rate for the entire term of the loan.
 The Loan term is the period of time during which a loan must be repaid.
 For example, a 30-year fixed-rate loan has a term of 30 years.

 An Adjustable-rate mortgage (ARM) is a mortgage in which your interest rate and monthly payments may change periodically during the life of the loan, based on the fluctuation of an index.
 Lenders may charge a lower interest rate for the initial period of the loan.
 Also called a variable-rate mortgage.

-Note: Typically Bank of America adjustable-rate mortgage (ARM) loans feature an initial fixed interest rate period (typically 5, 7 or 10 years) after which the interest rate becomes adjustable annually for the remainder of the loan term.
+Note: Typically Bank of America adjustable-rate mortgage (ARM) loans feature an initial fixed interest rate period (typically 5, 7 or 10 years) after which the interest rate becomes adjustable every six months for the remainder of the loan term.

 Please enter your city and state to find your ZIP Code

 Preferred Rewards members may qualify for an origination fee or interest rate reduction based on your eligible tier at the time of application.
 Depending on your tier, you may be required to enroll in PayPlan from an eligible Bank of America deposit account at least 10 days prior to loan closing in order to receive the full program benefit.